libigl/libigl.github.io/docs/tutorial.md

 ```

 !!! note "Note about CGAL"
-    The _optional_ dependency [CGAL](https://www.cgal.org) has been notoroiusly difficult for installation (in turn it also depends on boost).
+    The _optional_ dependency [CGAL](https://www.cgal.org) has been notoriously difficult for installation (in turn it also depends on boost).
 Unlike the other optional dependencies, by default CGAL is _not_ downloaded upon issuing the `cmake` command above and the corresponding tutorial entries will be skipped.
 To download CGAL and include those entries, issue

     ```bash
     cmake -DLIBIGL_WITH_CGAL=ON ../